 I have experience working with clients on a variety of issues.
 Some examples include:

 - Weight management

 - Stress management

 - Sleep Disorders

 Because the relationship between the therapist and the client has such an influence on the outcome of therapy it is important to see how you feel with a potential therapist before you make a decision.
 I'd be pleased to meet with you for a 45 minute free consultation to chat about my approach to therapy, answer questions you might have, and give you an opportunity to get to know me a little better.
 I look forward to meeting you.
 Please feel free to contact me by email or by phone to discuss what you need and to set up a free consultation.

 My office is located at Broadview-Danforth just east of the Broadview TTC subway and the DVP; there is metered parking on Danforth Avenue and a municipal lot across the street.
 Free parking can be found on some of the residential streets.
 Here is a map where my office is located.
-I work both in person and on the telephone and I accept payment via checks and cash.
+I also provide phone therapy and online therapy (via Skype or VOIP) and I accept payment via checks and cash.